jsfuentes/Code-Cheatsheet/JS/Chrome_Plugins/messages.md

 ## From Webpages

-Can't do ports, can do messages
+Can't do ports, can do messages.

 Must add to manifest.json